Guárico: Arístides Rojas Natural Monument (Morros de San Juan)

-It was created on November 11, 1949 and its area is 1,630 hectares.
-Its main attraction are the "morros", geological formations of peculiar shapes.
+It was created on November 11, 1949, and its area is 1,630 hectares.
+Its main attraction are the "morros," geological formations of peculiar shapes.
 They are populated by hill and forest savannas.
-It is located 5 km northwest of San Juan de Los Morros.
+It is located 5 km northwest of San Juan de los Morros.

-The name and current boundaries of the province are the result of the political organization defined in the Ley de División Político Territorial (Political Territorial Division Law) of April 28, 1856.
-The name comes from the Guárico River, which in the Caribbean dialect means cacique.

 Tierra Blanca Reservoir

 Built in 1976, it supplies approximately 300 liters per second to San Juan de los Morros and is also a recreational park with activities planned and directed by groups based on government programs.